Make homemade Cream Style Corn with frozen, fresh or canned corn kernels and have it on the table in less than 30-minutes!

 How to make cream style corn

-Melt butter in a skillet; whisk in flour and continue to cook on low heat.
-Add room temperature heavy cream and corn.
-Bring to high heat (uncovered) for 5-8 minutes; add sugar (optional) and continue to cook on high for another 5 minutes; taste for salt; serve
+- Add room temperature heavy cream and corn.
+Bring to high heat (uncovered) for 5-8 minutes; add milk and sugar (optional) and continue to cook on high for another 15-30 minutes or so-until the corn kernels are tender and the sweet cream corn in thick to your liking; taste for salt; and pepper; serve

 Make sure the cream is room temperature first

-White corn isn't as sweet as yellow, so if you want really sweet, soak the corn in milk for about 15-minutes.
+Sometimes yellow corn and white corn aren’t sweet enough, so if you want really sweet cream style corn, soak the corn in milk for about 15-minutes.
+(If you’re using canned corn, drain it first then soak it in milk.)

-The sugars from the milk permeate the corn kernals, resulting in super sweet corn!
+The sugars from the milk permeate the corn kernels, resulting in super sweet cream corn!

 Storage

-Store homemade cream style corn the refrigerator up to three days or in the freezer up to 3 months
+Store homemade cream style corn in an airtight container in the refrigerator up to three days or in the freezer up to 3 months.

 Reheating

-Creamed corn may thicken after being stored in the fridge or freezer.
-Reheat and cook the corn on the stove top or microwave; if it's too thick, stir in a little water.
+Homemade creamed corn may thicken after being stored in the fridge or freezer.
+Reheat and cook the corn on the stove top or microwave; if it’s too thick, stir in a little water or milk.

 Variations